 - Make it relevant.
 Your signature is part of every communication you make, so it must be appropriate to each situation.
 If you usually write emails to your friends, clients, and colleagues, you'll want to ensure the signature you use is suitable for each.
 You can also have a few signatures.

 - Check your spelling.
 Errors can be present in even the shortest passage of text.
 These minor imperfections have the power to spoil both the first and final impressions.
-So make sure to check the copy of your email signature.
+So make sure to check the copy of your email footer.

 Informative elements

-As a rule, an email signature contains your name, job title, and phone number, but if you want to use its benefits to the fullest, make the informative part longer and more detailed.
-Here’s what you can do:
+As a rule, an effective email signature contains your name, job title, and phone number, but if you want to use its benefits to the fullest, make the informative part longer and more detailed.
+Here's what you can do:

-- Show that you’re social.
-If your business uses social media, you should put links to your profiles in your signature.
+- Show that you're social.
+If your business uses social channels, you should put links to your profiles in your signature.
 You might also want to add a link to your personal LinkedIn/Youtube/etc. page.

 - Add a call to action.
 This is a must if you want your signature to get people to do something immediately.
 With a compelling call to action that email recipients can click on, they can sign up for your newsletter, reserve a spot at an event, or download an eBook.